-In our constantly available, digital world, work sometimes follows us home.
-Our designers weigh in on how to design the ideal space for a home office.
+When work follows you home, how do you make it work?
+Our designers weigh in on how to design the ideal space for a home office and share their tips for finding space no matter your situation.

 Where to put the home office